Selecting a Divorce Lawyer

 Almost as crucial a factor is cost and how those costs are relayed to you.
 A good lawyer will tell you their fee structure up front.
 Do not be afraid to ask for clarification about fees you do not understand.
 Your lawyer may have options for you to reduce your total cost.
 Keep in mind, that sometimes it may be better to spend a little more money up front to ensure that things are being handled thoroughly than to have to spend more money later trying to undo or fix prior mistakes.

 Lastly, consider the style of the lawyer when choosing representation for your divorce.
 The tough and aggressive courtroom style we see on screen may have its place from time to time, but it often is not the most advantageous approach for the majority of divorce cases.
 Good lawyers work with each other to resolve matters in the best interest of their clients as quickly as possible.

 New Jersey Divorce Lawyers at Lyons & Associates, P.C.
 Provide Compassionate Counsel in a Divorce

 At Lyons & Associates, P.C. we will work with you to ensure your interests are protected.
 We have the knowledge and experience in family law to help achieve your goals during this difficult time.
 If you are considering a divorce in New Jersey, call us at 908-575-9777 or contact us online.
-From our offices in Morristown and Somerville, we serve clients throughout New Jersey including Basking Ridge, Bedminster, Bridgewater, Mendham, South Plainfield, and Woodbridge, including Morris County, Somerset County and Union County.
+From our offices in Somerville, Morristown, and Freehold, we serve clients throughout New Jersey including Basking Ridge, Bedminster, Bridgewater, Mendham, South Plainfield, and Woodbridge, including Morris County, Somerset County, Monmouth County, and Union County.